Sky11y/todo_CLI/README.md

 ## Error handling
 - Make sure the user can't add pipe "|" character
 - Check every memory allocation failure
+- Make a temp file where data will be written
+    - When writing is done successfully -> delete the old file
-- Prompt the user that max length of title is 15 and if it's longer, it will be truncated.
+- OK Prompt the user that max length of title is 15 and if it's longer, it will be truncated.
-    - Same thing for the description
+    - OK Same thing for the description
-- Prevent empty title (description can be empty).
+- OK Prevent empty title (description can be empty).

 ## Features to add
 - Due date